Xunius/Menotexport/README.md

 - For Linux (or Mac), download the zip and unzip to any folder.
 Make sure you have all the dependencies listed below and Python 2.7.

 - For Windows, only need to get the `Menotexport-win64.zip` file.
+Download from dropbox: https://www.dropbox.com/s/64267kqvmlemaz8/menotexport-win64.rar?dl=0

 ## Usage